Flirting on Facebook Can Lead To Divorce

 “I found out about four months ago that my husband was having a affair with a friend from high school.
 He said she happened to pop up on ‘people you might know.’
 He said he messaged her and it went from there.
 Did I mention I was 7 months pregnant when I found out?”

 “I divorced my wife over a Facebook affair.
 I had enough.
 To me it is a full-blown affair of the heart.”

 As these stories demonstrate, people too often take a cavalier attitude when reconnecting with old flames or love interests on Facebook.
 They either don’t recognize the potential pitfalls or think they can resist temptation.
 Frequently they can’t.

-Even though most “Facebook” affairs do not result in actual physical relationships, virtual or emotional affairs can be just as damaging to real-life relationships.
+Even though most “Facebook” affairs do not result in actual physical relationships, virtual or emotional affairs or flirting can be just as damaging to real-life relationships.

 Theoretically, there’s nothing wrong with that as long as your spouse or significant other is aware and approves of it.
 A line is crossed, however, when the two people become more emotionally involved and intimate with each other.
 That’s also about the time that the online relationship becomes something that is hidden from a spouse or significant other.
 Some experts refer to this as “emotional cheating.”

 Ian Kerner, a sexuality counselor and New York Times best-selling author writes in his weekly blog, The Chart, “An online affair is fueled by feelings of attraction between two people.
 You start to idealize the other person and fantasize about what sex would be like.
 This flirting only adds fuel to the fire.
 Just like primary relationships, affairs that start out slowly and build a connection before progressing to sex are often the most difficult to break off – and the most damaging to the other relationship.”